Defining of three-dimensional acceleration and inertial mass leading to the simple form F=MA of relativistic motion equation: XI. Variable mass motion equation and velocities subtraction methods

 The operation $\ominus_{\perp}$ is a new, but the simplest so far, way to subtract velocity vectors:

-This rule of velocity used for parallel velocities, similar to $\ominus_{\parallel}$ (\ref{velocity parallel}), coincides with the original rule $\ominus$ (\ref{velocity}).
+This subtraction determines the relative velocity of the jet gases, therefore $\mathbf{w}$ it will be called the jet-type relative velocity.
+The operation $\ominus_{\perp}$ can be interpreted on the basis of a simplified method of its derivation, that is, by projecting the quasi-four-vector $(c,\mathbf{v})$ onto a hyperplane perpendicular to it in the direction of the quasi-four-vector $(c,\mathbf{u})$.
+The projection result contains the analyzed formula $(...,-\mathbf{u}\ominus_{\perp}\mathbf{v})$.
+However, in three-dimensional terms, it is enough to know that $\mathbf{u}\ominus_{\perp}\mathbf{v}=\psi \: \mathbf{u}-\mathbf{v}$, and the compatibility of parallel components (up to $\mathbf{v}$) with (15) or (16) enables the calculation of the function $\psi$.
+That is why the rule $\ominus_{\perp}$ (\ref{velocity perp}) of velocity used for parallel velocities, similar to $\ominus_{\parallel}$ (\ref{velocity parallel}), coincides with the original rule $\ominus_0$ (\ref{velocity}).
 All three rules work differently for perpendicular velocities, $\ominus_{\parallel}$ does not change the perpendicular component, and $\ominus_{\perp}$ changes it the most.
 In spite of this difference, the modified versions of the velocity substraction formula are differentially equivalent:

+where the details are presented in (\ref{rozniczka}), and differ from (\ref{dv Einstein}).
+Operation $\ominus_{\perp}$ results from the analysis of the variable mass equation, but it can also be derived from Oziewicz's binary relative velocity.
+It is enough to show that this spatial-like four-velocity can be expressed using three-velocity $\mathbf{w}$ in a way analogous to four-force (\ref{fourforce}).
+Then, such velocity $\mathbf{w}$ determines the subtraction of the velocities $\mathbf{u}$ and $\mathbf{v}$ in another equivalent way:

+where $\gamma$ depends on $\mathbf{v}$.
+The vector and value of three-dimensional relative jet-type velocity $\mathbf{w}$ are not equal to the vector and value $\mathbf{u}_0$ of velocity $\mathbf{u}$ in a system moving at velocity $\mathbf{v}$, but it is a form of its transformation.
+After all, it is obvious that for $\mathbf{v} \neq 0$ the input reference system is not resting for $\mathbf{v}$.
+In other words, we are talking here about the additional relativity of relative velocity associated with the third reference system (our own).
+Contrary to intuition, this double kind of relativity also occurs in Galileo spacetime.
+The idea of such relative relativity is qualitatively similar to the idea of Oziewicz ternary relative velocity \cite{Oziewicz}.
+By referring to such a ``binary-ternary" velocity in a given reference system to the velocity of the body relative to the uniform co-moving system $\mathbf{w}(t_0, t)=\mathbf{v}(t)\ominus_{\perp}\mathbf{v}(t_0)$, one can simply express relativistic acceleration:

+Instead of the jet-type velocity $\mathbf{w}$, the axial-type velocity $\mathbf{w}_1$ (\ref{velocity parallel}) or $\mathbf{W}$ (\ref{antisymmetric}) can be used here, equivalently.
+An analogous definition for relative four-velocity leads to the ordinary four-acceleration: